Situation

 - Internal — prior periods, comparable business units, or planned targets

-- External — industry peers, sector norms, or regulatory thresholds
+- External — industry peers, sector norms, customer expectations, or service-level targets

 - Best-in-class — leading organizations with documented, auditable results